Stuyk/altv-os-context-menu/README.md

 # Description

 This allows you to create a simple context menu for players to utilize.
-Which means they can hold `left alt` and `right-click` on objects to select different objects.
+Which means they can hold `left alt` and `right-click` on objects to select different objects based on their models.
 Which is great for creating in-depth options for players to utilize.

 ## Installing Dependencies / Installation